 Booking and Custody: After your arrest, the officer will confiscate your license and take you to the station.
 You may be asked to submit to another chemical test to determine your BAC, and you will be fingerprinted and a booking photograph will be taken.
 You will likely be taken into custody at the local jail, and you could be released on your own recognizance or you may have to post bail.

-Schedule a Hearing: One of the first things you should do after you are released from custody is schedule your DMV hearing.
+Schedule a Hearing: One of the first things you should do after you are released from custody is scheduled your DMV hearing.
 You only have 10 days from the date of your arrest to make your appointment, which is your only opportunity to challenge the suspension of your license.

 Retain an Attorney: The laws and proceedings for a drunk driving arrest can be complex, but the assistance of an experienced attorney will provide your case with the best chance to achieve a successful verdict.
 Your lawyer can thoroughly examine your charges and the circumstances that led to your arrest to determine if your rights were violated in any way and build a powerful defense against the prosecution’s charges.